Back

 We consciously resisted jumping directly to digital solutions when we are drafting the interaction flows.
 By mapping the baseline interaction flow—how users would naturally achieve their goal without any product intervention—we identified painpoints that revealed authentic opportunities.

-This process urged to:
+This process urged us to:

-• Challenge our existing assumptions about "user needs"
+Challenge our existing assumptions about "user needs"

-• Distinguish between actual problems and invented requirements
+Distinguish between actual problems and invented requirements

 Human-Centered Problem Solving